pflooky/data-caterer/README.md

 ## Overview

-Generator data for databases, files or HTTP request through a YAML based input and executed via Spark.
+Generator data for databases, files, JMS or HTTP request through a YAML based input and executed via Spark.

 ## Flow